Salone del Mobile: all you need to know about Milan Design Week

 The fair is open to architects, press design buyers and other professionals.
 Visitors can register in advance through the Salone del Mobile for an e-ticket.
 On Friday 10 September, the fair will also be accessible by the general public, with tickets on sale through the Salone del Mobile website.
 Opening hours are Sunday to Thursday, 10AM to 7PM, Friday 10AM to 4PM.

-Fuorisalone 2021: what to see in the city during Milan Design Week
+Fuorisalone: what to see in the city during Milan Design Week

 Super Pratone by Gufram, Piazza San Fedele.

 Once you've had your full immersion into the furniture world of the fairgrounds, you'll want to take a stroll through the city.
-Fuorisalone 2022 will showcase the latest contemporary design throughout the city's central neighbourhoods.
+Fuorisalone showcases the latest contemporary design throughout the city's central neighbourhoods.
 This is the most exciting time to be in Milan: historical palazzos open their eclectic interiors to the work of emerging design talent, showrooms showcase the latest launches and everywhere you turn, there is a promise of discovery (and exciting encounters).

 Discover our favourite Fuorisalone spots to discover design in Milan